The Alt-Indie Media and the Cognitive Dissidents of Covid

 Still, other marques were insular, seemingly unwilling to experiment with or accept new and different styles and approaches to op-ed narrative and political analysis.
 All of which is to say, Ms Johnstone is not by a long shot from the grassy knoll on her ‘Pat Malone’ in being open to criticism here.
 And to be fair, she at least attempted to justify her position on the Covid Thing, if done somewhat disingenuously and clumsily.

-Yet such was the import of CJ’s Swiss-like declaration of neutrality on the ‘plandemic’, one of my other sources on all things Covid—someone not given to embracing “conspiracy theories”, and who’s undertaken an impressive amount of diligent research on the developments which have led us to this point and what Covid’s hidden ‘agenda-benders’ are really up to—suggested she might be “controlled opposition”.
+Yet such was the import of CJ’s Swiss-like declaration of neutrality on the ‘plandemic’, one of my other private sources on all things Covid—someone not given to embracing “conspiracy theories”, and who’s undertaken an impressive amount of diligent research on the developments which have led us to this point and what Covid’s hidden ‘agenda-benders’ are really up to—suggested she might be “controlled opposition”.
 An “asset” perhaps?
 All very loaded terminology to be sure in this ‘neck’ of the media woods.

 Now I’m not buying such propositions yet; but the very suggestion unsettled me more than just a tad.
 It brought to the fore old questions: about whom can we really say, “Who’s ‘fair dinkum’ and who isn’t?”
 “Who’s truly telling it like it is without fear or favour and who are closet shills?”
 “Who isn’t bought off and paid for?”
 That is to say, much the same might be asked of others nominally of a similar ilk to CJ, again whether mentioned or not.

 I’ve lost count of the number of times I’ve seen or heard of certain AIM high-flyers so accused (or suspected) of playing a shell-game inside a hall of mirrors as it were.
-By way of example, one such person mentioned in MCM’s piece and in the interview is the doyen of dissidents himself, Noam Chomsky.
+By way of example, one such person mentioned in MCM’s piece and in the interview is the doyen of cognitive dissidents himself, Noam Chomsky.
 For many the crown has slipped on the once revered ‘king’, who appears to have overstayed his welcome as it were, whilst still dining out on former glories!
 Perhaps for some Chomsky in his dotage has himself become “boring and irrelevant”?

 As a writer, I’ve never felt constrained by the ‘rules’ of ‘acceptable’ debate and analysis and the inevitable labels that come with the turf.
 This applies particularly to that framed by intellectually primitive polemics, and the ‘confuse, divide n’ conquer’ tribalist terminology that defines the conservative versus liberal argy-bargy.
 That I do find “boring and irrelevant”.
 It is moreover, counterproductive.
 And divisive, at a time when we truly need not simply to be singing from the same hymnbook, but ‘on the same page’ and ‘in tune with each other’.
 At least as best we can manage by finding first, then focusing on, common ground.